oscarmorenodev/oscarmoreno.github.com/content/en/posts/swift-strings.md

 +++
 title = "Swift Strings"
-description = "As other languages, Strings are a fundamental type that allows save text" date = 2023-02-06 translationKey = "cadenas"
+description = "As other languages, Strings are a fundamental type that allows save text" summary = "As other languages, Strings are a fundamental type that allows save text" date = 2023-02-06 translationKey = "cadenas"
 +++